Sa74ll/smolvla-so100-finetune/README.md

 ### 4. Temporal Alignment (Tensor Mismatch)
 The Challenge: The model architecture requires a 50-step action chunk, but the raw dataset provided single-step actions, causing RuntimeError: tensor size mismatch (227 vs 178).

-The Solution: Engineered a delta_timestamps vector to pre-fetch future action horizons aligned with the dataset's 30 FPS rate.
+The Solution: implemented a delta_timestamps vector to pre-fetch future action horizons aligned with the dataset's 30 FPS rate.

 ```python